redgeoff/gofur/README.md

 ## Command line parameters

-  - -c cache The path to a directory that will be used to store temporary files, including code coverage reports.
+    -c cache            The path to a directory that will be used to store temporary files, including code coverage reports.
 You should probably make sure that the contents of this directory are ignored with a .gitignore file
-  - -t test-file The entry point for your mocha tests
+    -t test-file        The entry point for your mocha tests -p port             The port for running the test HTTP server, defaulted to 8001 -b browser          A colon-separated list of
-  - -p port The port for running the test HTTP server, defaulted to 8001
+                        `(saucelabs|selenium):browserName:browserVerion:platform`
-  - -b browser A colon-separated list of `(saucelabs|selenium):browserName:browserVerion:platform`
+    -s path-to-script   Optional path to a script that will be run before the browser tests.
+This script will then be killed after the tests.
+This script can be used to set up fixtures.

 ## Run tests in phantomjs and generate code coverage